iagonunez/Docker-servarr-installation/README.md

 # Arr programs install for Linux using Docker

-This script and docker-compose file help install Sonarr, Radarr, Lidarr, Prowlarr along with qbitorrent, a vpn through gluetun and a navidrome server for music.
+This script and docker-compose file help install Sonarr, Radarr, Lidarr, Prowlarr to download Linux ISOs along with qbitorrent, a vpn through gluetun and a navidrome server for music streaming.

 ### Setup:
 The folder structure is very important for proper operation between programs.
 The following structure will be created on the root folder.